-Given the importance of London as the EU's largest centre for financial services, it is expected that Brexit will have an disproportionate impact in relation to the financial sector.
-The shape of any final deal between the EU and UK on a future trading relationship is still, at the time of writing, far from being settled, while uncertainty even surrounds the status of financial services in the transitional period expected to follow the UK's exit from the EU in March 2019.
+Given the importance of London as the EU's largest centre for financial services, it is expected that Brexit will have a disproportionate impact in relation to the financial sector.
+The shape of, or whether there will be, a final deal between the EU and UK on a future trading relationship is still, at the time of writing, far from being settled.
 In broad terms, the key financial regulatory issues arising from Brexit include: